 Aditi is an investment strategist in a hedge fund.
 She observes that the Japanese Yen goes up against the US Dollar every time there is a spike in the CBOT volatility index.
 She wonders how a strategy of buying out-of-the-money VIX options and selling the US Dollar against the Yen will perform whenever implied volatilities start to rise.
 Will latch on a hedging strategy, such as say, shorting the S&P 500, alter the risk profile of her strategy?

 This is where we come in.
-Using TradeWorks, Vikram, Sunil & Aditi can simulate trading strategies against historical data.
+Using TradeWorks, Vikram, Sunil & Aditi can simulate trading strategies against historical data for best trading marketing.
 Doing so helps them quantify the returns that would have been achieved historically by these strategies.
 The simulation also helps them answer questions such as:

 · Does the strategy outperform in certain kinds of market conditions?